ddanieldma/ddanieldma/README.md

 - 🎂  18 yo <br> <br>
 - 📚  Undegraduate Student in Data Science and IA in FGV - Rio <br> <br>
-- 👨‍💻  I'm currently working with Python for data science and React in web development <br> <br>
+- 👨‍💻  I'm currently working with Python for data science and Next.js in web development <br> <br>

 <div align="center">
   <a href="https://github.com/ddanieldma">